dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 a primary constructor which has a body part that includes any of the modifiers `async`, `async*`, or `sync*`, or if it uses `=>` rather than a block.

+A compile-time error occurs if a mixin class declaration has a primary constructor which is not trivial, that is, it declares one or more parameters, or it has a body part that has an initializer list or a body.

 The definition of a _potentially constant_ expression is extended with a new
 case: An identifier expression denoting a parameter of a constant primary constructor that occurs in the initializer list of the body part of the primary